pramit-shah/fhir.js/README.md

 - Priority-based request handling with optimized batch processing
 - Server health monitoring and adaptive retry mechanisms
 - Funding and maintainers info added
+- Security documentation and vulnerability management

+## Security Considerations

+This library provides adapters for multiple frameworks, including some legacy frameworks that have known security vulnerabilities:

+- The AngularJS adapter depends on the original AngularJS framework, which is deprecated and has unfixed security vulnerabilities
+- We recommend using the Native adapter (for browsers) or Node.js adapter for modern applications
+- See [SECURITY.md](SECURITY.md) for detailed information about security policies and recommendations

-## Goals:
+## Goals

 - Support FHIR CRUD operations
 - Friendly and expressive query syntax
 - Support for adapters that provide idiomatic interfaces in angular, jQuery, extjs, etc
 - Support for access control (HTTP basic, OAuth2, Cookies)
 - ...

 ## Development